krahets/hello-algo/en/docs/chapter_preface/about_the_book.md

 The Traditional Chinese version of this book was reviewed by Shyam-Chen and Dr-XYZ, and the English version was reviewed by yuelinxin, K3v123, QiLOL, Phoenix0415, SamJin98, yanedie, RafaelCaso, pengchzn, thomasq0 and magentaqin.
 It is because of their continuous contributions that this book can serve a wider readership, and we thank them.

+The ePub ebook generation tool for this book was developed by zhongfq.
+We thank him for his contribution, which provides readers with a more flexible way to read.

 During the creation of this book, I received help from many people.

 - Thanks to my mentor at the company, Dr. Li Xi, who encouraged me to "take action quickly" during a conversation, strengthening my determination to write this book;